dataarts/tailbone/README.md

         {"upload_url": "http://some-special-upload-url"}
     GET /api/files/{id}
       returns the actual uploaded file
-      if the file was an image it the POST call will return a special url called "image_url" which should be used as the url for any images, it will not only serve faster, but it can take additional parameters to automatically crop and produce thumbnail images.
+      if the file was an image the POST call will return a special url called "image_url" which should be used as the url for any images, it will not only serve faster, but it can take additional parameters to automatically crop and produce thumbnail images.
 Do so by appending =sXX to the end of the url.
 For example =s200 will return a 200 sized image with the original